Open Carry Movement Seeks to “Normalize” Gun Carrying in Public

 Until recently, the sight of a person openly carrying a rifle slung on the shoulder or

-a handgun holstered on a belt was rare, yet it is legal to do so in 43 states.
+a handgun holstered on a belt was rare, yet now it is legal to do so in every state.

 While most Americans consider the open carrying of guns socially unacceptable, it is becoming more common.
 And it is intentional.
 A group of zealots around the country has started a movement (www.opencarry.org) whose goal is to normalize the carrying of loaded guns everywhere in public life.